covid19datahub/covid19br/README.md

 - The script `download.R` is run by several workflows to download the data for each state.
 The output is saved in the folder `download`

-- The script `vaccines.R` reads the data files into the `download` folder and generates the files `vaccines.csv.gz` and `vaccines-latest.csv`
+- The script `vaccines.R` reads the data files from the folder `download` and generates the files `vaccines.csv.gz` and `vaccines-latest.csv`
 - The script `data.R` merges the files `vaccines.csv.gz` and `population.csv` to generate the files `data.csv.gz` and `data-latest.csv`

 ## Data Sources